-When your group heads to Oberammergau for the famous Passion Play in 2022, these tips will keep you prepared.
+When your group heads to Oberammergau for the famous Passion Play, these tips will keep you prepared.

 Air travel: Munich is the closest major airport to Oberammergau.
 The 62-mile drive between the Munich Airport and Oberammergau takes about 1½ hours; by train it’s about 2½ hours, with transfer in Murnau.
 From Zurich Airport, the drive to Oberammergau is 3 hours and 15 minutes.
 With seven hours difference between the U.S. and Germany, expect your body to signal different eating and sleeping patterns for a while until it adjusts.
 On your return, you’ll likely also feel some jet lag for a few days.